> Martin Carthy > Songs > When I Was Young

 When I Was Young

-Martin Carthy sang When I Was Young on the BBC album The Kershaw Sessions and on Brass Monkey's 1998 album Sound and Rumour.
-He also played dulcimer on Jez Lowe's version on A Selection from The Penguin Book of English Folk Song.
-The latter album's sleeve notes said:
+Martin Carthy sang When I Was Young on his 1994 BBC album The Kershaw Sessions and on Brass Monkey’s 1998 album Sound and Rumour.
+He also played dulcimer on Jez Lowe’s version of this song on A Selection from The Penguin Book of English Folk Song.
+The latter album’s sleeve notes said:

 From Mrs Moore, High Haworth, County Durham; noted in 1920 by W.G.
 Whittaker.
 A very widespread song whose persistence was possibly helped by its inclusion in a popular songster, Sam Cowell's 120 Comic Songs (c.
 1850).